Kickboxing at the 2022 World Games – Qualification

+Kickboxing was one of the sports contested at the 2022 World Games in Birmingham, Alabama, United States.
+There were three weight classes for both men and women with a set number of competitors in each weight class qualifying for further competition.

 Qualification format

 A total of six weight classes was held at the 2022 World Games in kickboxing.
 In each weight category there were eight competitors.

 Qualification summary

 The following table summarises the outcome of qualification for the kickboxing tournament at the 2022 World Games.
 29 nations gained at least one quota place for Birmingham.